ashilsp/ocm-manifold-paper/README.md

 ├── LICENSE      # Open-source license
 └── README.md    # Repository overview and documentation

+# Save this block and append it to your README.md

+block_1 = """
 ## Core Modules & Supplementary Coverage

 ### Main Theoretical Framework (`src/`, `scripts/`, `tests/`)